Budget Preparation Begins in March

 Public Workshops and Public Hearings

 The Town of Surfside hosts a series of public workshops and hearings where residents can voice their concerns and share matters of importance.
-Stay tuned for the next Budget Workshop.
+Review the Calendar on the Town website for upcoming Budget Workshops.

 How the Town Budget Affects Residents

 Budget development for the Town directly affects you and your day-to-day life.
 For instance, many of the services often taken for granted, such as turning on streetlights, drinking out of a water faucet, trash collection, parking, and police services are all covered in the town budget.
 Essentially, the budget factors in how much residents will pay and what kind of services they will receive in return.

 The largest source of funding comes from property taxes.
 It is important to note that almost 80% of residents’ property bill go to other entities such as Miami-Dade County and the Miami-Dade School Board, with only about 20% going to the Town.

 Surfside is one of only three municipalities in Miami-Dade County currently eligible by Florida State Law to collect resort tax.
 As a result of tourism revenue, the town is able to hold down property taxes.
 Sixty-six percent of the tourist tax is utilized to fully fund the operations of the Community Center, as well as other programs and projects that benefit the residents, thus lessening the tax burden on Town residents.

 For further information on the Resort Tax and how it works, please refer to: Resort Tax FAQs